Victor Bumbalo: Early life and education

 Bumbalo graduated from the Masters Program in Theater at Bennington College.
-In New York City, Bumbalo became immersed in the Off- and Off-Off Broadway theater scene.
+In New York City, Bumbalo became immersed in the off-Broadway and off-off Broadway theater scene.
 He directed the American premiere of Mrozek's The Enchanted Night and became the artistic director of the Soul and Latin Theater, one of the first successful street theaters.
 Their productions toured the streets of New York for four consecutive summers.

 Career

 As a gay man, he felt the need to put the lives of gay people on the stage.
 He wrote Kitchen Duty, produced by John Glines.
 Then came Niagara Falls, a comedy about a working-class family's reaction to their gay son and his lover arriving unexpectedly for his sister's wedding.
 This play has enjoyed a long life, playing in both mainstream and alternative theaters.

-In the 1980s he received two MacDowell Fellowships and a Yaddo and Helene Wurlitzer Residency.
+In the 1980s, he received two MacDowell Fellowships and a Yaddo and Helene Wurlitzer Residency.

 Then the era of AIDS began.
 Almost everyone involved with Kitchen Duty died of the disease.
 Bumbalo volunteered with GMHC where he headed a team that took care of people with AIDS.
 He worked with the Anti-Violence Project and tried to avoid writing.
-Finally, confronting his demons, an award from the Ingram Merrill Foundation allowed him to complete Adam And The Experts, his first play dealing with AIDS.
+Finally, confronting his demons, an award from the Ingram Merrill Foundation allowed him to complete Adam and the Experts, his first play dealing with AIDS.
 It was loosely based on his relationship with his friend, the novelist and journalist, George Whitmore, and their search for a way out of the nightmare.
-The New York Times said of the play "it is the most important play to deal with the AIDS crisis in gay society since William Hoffman's As Is and Larry Kramer's The Normal Heart."
-After the successful Off-Broadway run the play has had numerous productions in the United States, England, and Canada.
+The New York Times said of the play "it is the most important play to deal with the AIDS crisis in gay society since William Hoffman's As Is and Larry Kramer's The Normal Heart.
+After the successful Off-Broadway run, the play has had numerous productions in the United States, England, and Canada.

 What Are Tuesdays Like? follows a set of strangers in the waiting room of an AIDS clinic over several months.
 Bumbalo was able to expand the world of HIV and deal with issues of class, gender, and race.
 The play was featured at the Carnegie Mellon Showcase of New Plays and premiered at the Contemporary American Theater Festival.
 The play has had productions throughout the United States, Germany, Japan, England, Costa Rica, and Sweden.

 In 1995, David Milch, executive producer of NYPD Blue, having seen a reading of What Are Tuesdays Like?, invited Bumbalo to write an episode for his series.
 He moved from New York to Los Angeles.